yangyangtiaoguo/GBDD-1433-2023/README.md

 ## Special importance:
 If our dataset is useful for your research, please be sure to cite our paper, it's important to us.
 Thank you very much!

-Paper title（Soon to be open source）：Bird Object Detection: Dataset Construction, Model Performance Evaluation, and Model Lightweighting
+Paper title：Bird Object Detection: Dataset Construction, Model Performance Evaluation, and Model Lightweighting
+Reference:
+@article{wang2023bird,
+  title={Bird Object Detection: Dataset Construction, Model Performance Evaluation, and Model Lightweighting}, author={Wang, Yang and Zhou, Jiaogen and Zhang, Caiyun and Luo, Zhaopeng and Han, Xuexue and Ji, Yanzhu and Guan, Jihong}, journal={Animals}, volume={13}, number={18}, pages={2924}, year={2023}, publisher={MDPI}
+}